JustinJKelly/MazeProject/README.md

 # MazeProject
 This project has several classes which create a maze and has a GUI that displays the maze and solves the maze.
 The projects takes in a integer n(up to 75) and creates a solvable nxn maze.
 It can also take in a formated file and will construct that maze based on the contents.
+In order to execute the jar executable, you must have Java and JavaFX installed on your device.
+First, you need to download the Maze.jar file from the repository.
+Also download the maze.txt and maze2.txt if you want to use files as input instead of a integer.
+Put the .txt files and Maze.jar in a folder on your device.
+Go to the command line and navigate to the folder where the files are.
+Then run the command, java -jar Maze.jar, and the program will run.
+Must use valid input to run program.

 Maze.java